 Has that soppy creature Leonard Brown learned anything from his endless Mayoral mistakes?
 Roads are still clogged with frustrated motorists, public transport remains shambolic, underground electricity cabling is being installed yet pavements remain squalid and uneven, rates continue to rise unfairly for everyone.
 Auckland is a diabolical experiment of an universal order, which has provided nothing but mediocrity for the masses.

-system being one of the worst contributors.
+Public transport was a hot issue.
+Conservative leader Colin Craig wanted to hear the local people's ideas in combating traffic.
+John Banks and Leonard Brown whipped up a typical "buy votes" politician answer, assuring concerned motorists improvements would be made.
+Alas, it was not to be.
+Auckland, for all the road projects which endlessly take place have not solved anything.
+Traffic flow has progressively gotten worse, with off ramps clogging up back roads with a foolish "one light per green" system being one of the worst contributors.
 It isn't difficult for workers on road projects to be deployed during a time when congestion isn't suffocating everyone.
 Public transport hasn't yet been addressed and rather than seeking realistic goals, Mr. Brown holds the view trains will address the problem.
 As passionate as he may be, it remains a sturdy pipe dream.
 Upgrading access to Buses and making each ride more affordable will help deter people from commuting, restore their faith in public transport.
 Maybe the current situation with soaring petrol prices may push people enough to move towards using buses.

 Strange that underground electricity cabling work can be underway, yet pavements cannot be fixed.
 Walkers, runners, cyclists, mothers with prams, all sorts continually vent frustration towards the inferior pavements Auckland possesses.
 One of the most livable cities nothing.
 Rather than address the basic problems with the city, the mush head creature of a Mayor prefers to appear sophisticated by introducing work which merely makes workers look busy.
 A cities greatest pride should be a clean, modern appearance, safe as well as secure.
 Auckland hasn't been rattled by any serious earthquakes at all within recent times, so why give everyone else such an impression to the world?
 Every single day people are trying to exercise and yet the mediocre sidewalks the Brown creature provides provide an ample training ground for cuts, grazes and scratches.
 Does fixing pavements cost a lot or consume a large amount of time?
 Absolutely not.
 Certainly not as long as those lazy workers are taking on the installment of the electricity grids.
 Ultimately, it comes down to a matter or priority.
 If Leonard thinks sidewalks are irrelevant, that all people are as lazy and incompetent as him, by all means continue squandering ever increasing rates income on expensive, time consuming projects.
 Or, attempt listening to all the concerned users of the sidewalk so that injuries from tripping over dodgy surface designs is reduced.